elijah-atkins/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive websites adapt to the width of the browser at specific points.
+    Responsive websites adjust to the size of your screen.
+    Responsive design is smooth because the layout is fluid.
+    Adaptive design snaps.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first means styles are done with a mobile view in mind first and adding min-width media qurries to style bigger widths.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? it makes 10rems equal to 10 pixels and helps to make the math easier.

-4. How would you describe preprocessing to someone new to CSS?
+4. How would you describe preprocessing to someone new to CSS? preprocessing makes CSS stucture more readable and easier to maintain, by adding features that don't exist in pure CSS, like variables.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favorite concept is mixins and making reusable code. running the less-watcher gave me the most trouble, but I can use it now.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up